SkynationsMods/MoreBlocks/README.md

 # MoreBlocks
-MoreBlocks is a Mod Project for SkyNations Servers with the aim to provide a greater variety of decorative Blocks and generally Blocks and Items the Players want to see in the game.
+MoreBlocks is a Mod Project for SkyNations Servers with the aim to provide a greater variety of decorative Blocks and generally Blocks and Items the Players have asked for.
+Comments and ideas go over here: [Sky Nations Forum thread for this Mod](http://skynations.net/community/viewtopic.php?f=11&t=1009 "Sky Nations Forum Thread for this Mod").

 ## Blocks and Items
 ---